Read our annual reports, strategies, action plans, FOI statements and other required reports.

 Who are the decision makers under the FOI Act?

-Decisions are made under the FOI Act by the Secretary of the department, or in line with arrangements made by the Secretary as required under Sections 26 and 51 of the FOI Act.
+Decisions are made under the FOI Act by the Secretary of the department, or by an authorised officer in line with arrangements made by the Secretary as required under sections 26 of the FOI Act.

 Decision-making powers and other powers affecting members of the public are found in the legislation administered by the portfolio ministers.